leo-step/pytorch-cifar10/README.md

 # pytorch-cifar10
-94.16% accuracy on CIFAR10 dataset using ResNet-18 in PyTorch
+94.16% accuracy on CIFAR10 test dataset using ResNet-18 in PyTorch

 ```
 Epoch: [1/2], Step: [100/500], Loss: 0.2958